-New IFRS not effective as at 31 December 2022
+New IFRS not effective as at 31 December 2023

-At the date of preparation of the accompanying financial statements, the following IFRS had been published, but their application was not mandatory.
-The Company intends to adopt those standards when they become effective.
+At the date of preparation of the consolidated financial statements, the following IFRS had been published, but their application was not mandatory.
+The Group intends to adopt those standards when they become effective.

-- > Classification of Liabilities as Current or Non-Current (Amendments to IAS 1) - > Non-Current Liabilities with Covenants (Amendments to IAS 1) - > IFRS 17 Insurance Contracts - > Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) - > Definition of Accounting Estimates (Amendments to IAS 8) - > Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) - > Lease liability in a Sale and Leaseback (Amendments to IFRS 16)
+- → Classification of Liabilities as Current or Non-Current (Amendments to IAS 1) - → Non-Current Liabilities with Covenants (Amendments to IAS 1) - → Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) - → Lack of Exchangeability (Amendments to IAS 21) - → Lease liability in a Sale and Leaseback (Amendments to IFRS 16)